The Future Of Mobile Learning

 JULY 25, 2009

 This blog is all about how mobile devices can be incorporated in classrooms today to help students learn.
 In many ways, this blog is about the present as I’ve always looked to be as practical as possible to offer ideas for readers in incorporating this technology now.
 Below is a video demonstrating the possibility of AR: Initially, I thought AR was a concept for the future and decided to wait before I began commenting on it.
-Recently I’ve been introduced to the concept of Augmented Reality (AR) and have been intreagued.
-You can read more about that here.
+As AR unfolds, I’m sure it will become a hot topic of great interest in social circles, blogs and edublogs (especially this one).

 Is eLearning on Tablets really Mobile Learning?
 [Chime in]